stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 it’s rarely the case for women.
 Good sex requires safety, care and effort.
 (If you want to look at a single criterion - for a male it is usually easy to experience an orgasm during each intercourse; rarely is this the case for a female.)

-And even if a woman is up for one night stand, most likely she doesn’t want to be treated as an object.
+And even if a woman is up for one-night stand, most likely she doesn’t want to be treated as an object.
 A man using her only as a means for his pleasure will rarely put effort into pleasing her.
-He may not even treat her as an individual, rather that a woman (which many women find off-putting, even at the subconscious level).
+He may not even treat her as an individual, rather than a woman (which many women find off-putting, even at the subconscious level).

 ![](/imgs/2017-09-30-dating-for-nerds-gender-differences/casual_sex_regret.png)